notCyloth/Cheatsheet/Misc/Installing different gcc versions on Kali.md

 Some exploits need to be compiled with the same version of gcc as the target to run.

+## Usual solution is to compile the c file on the machine using THAT compiler, but in the event that can't be done...

 Here's how to install them on Kali:

 Review the gcc versions here: https://gcc.gnu.org/releases.html